Sebastien-li/Tonal-Graph/README.md

 # Tonal Graph Harmonic Analyzer

-This algorithm offers an automatic analysis for Roman numerals.
+This algorithm offers an automatic analysis tool for Roman numerals.

 ## Installation
 This algorithm requires Python 3.10 or 3.11.